CrazyFedde/docs/commands.md

 <a name="user-info"></a>
 ### User Info

-Displays information about the user who ran the command, or the tagged user, like the users username, ID, roles, date they joined the server, date they created their account, and how many servers they're in(That Ava knows about)
+Displays information about the user who ran the command or the tagged user.
+This includes the users username, ID, roles, the date they joined the server, the date they created their account, and how many servers they're in (That Ava knows about).

 #### Usage